 Click here to read more about statements.

 A Superbill, also known as a Statement for Insurance Reimbursement, is a document that the therapist provides to their client for insurance reimbursement.
-This document is similar to a statement, but provides additional information like CPT codes and a client's primary diagnosis code.
+This document is similar to a statement, but provides additional information like CPT codes and a client's diagnosis code(s).
 You can have SimplePractice generate a superbill on a monthly basis or you can choose to create them manually as needed.

 1. Diagnosis Code (currently only the primary code will appear)